Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

 \subsection{Rise of AI Posts and Comments}

-We conducted an analysis of post volume over time across different communities to understand how posting patterns shifted in response to the introduction and increasingly mainstream adoption of generative AI throughout 2022.
+To address our first research question, we conducted an analysis of post volume over time across different communities to understand how posting patterns shifted in response to the introduction and increasingly mainstream adoption of generative AI throughout 2022.
 Specifically, we examined temporal patterns of posts containing AI-generated images according to our classification, and compared these trends to the overall volume of image-based posts within the subreddits we examined.
 We explore how these trends vary over time between the \textit{AI-disallowed communities} and the \textit{AI-neutral communities}.
 Figure~\ref{fig:timelines} shows the number of posts over time between both types of communities: \textit{AI-disallowed communities} in red, and \textit{AI-neutral communities} in green.
+For brevity, the figure includes only posts published from the beginning of 2020 onward, as generative AI was not dominant prior to that period.
 The figure presents the number of posts for various data segments, enumerating from the top panel: (1-2) all \textit{image-based} posts, (3-4) \textit{Transparent AI posts} when authors admitted to posting AI-generated images, and (5-6) \textit{Suspected AI posts} when commenters implied that the image in the post is AI-generated.
 For instance, Panel 2 shows that between March and August 2020, approximately 35,000 to 40,000 image-based posts were published in \textit{AI-neutral} communities (which do not mention AI posting in their community rules).
 In contrast, two years later (March-August 2022), only approximately 25,000 to 30,000 image-based posts were published in the same subreddits.

 Although the total number of posts differed between the two community categories, the temporal patterns exhibited similar trends.
 For example, panels~3 and~4 show that from January 2022 to September 2022, there was an increase in the number of \textit{Transparent AI posts}, peaking from early 2022 to August 2022.
 Similarly, panels~5 and~6 show that in both types of communities, August 2022 to January 2023 was a peak of activity for comments about \textit{Suspected AI posts}.
 The observed peak in August 2022 of posts with identified and suspected AI images aligns with significant developments in AI-generated imagery.
 OpenAI's DALL-E 2 was released in April 2022 and gained popularity with time, together with the launch of MidJourney's open beta version in July 2022, and the introduction of Stability AI's open-source model, Stable Diffusion, in August 2022.